impuremaths/impuremaths.github.io/_posts/2021-03-17-the-feynman-license-plate.md

 ### A list of thought experiments

-To understand the FLP fallacy, I think it will be helpful to list a number of other thought experiments often drawn for comparison:
+To understand the FLP fallacy, it will be helpful to list a number of other thought experiments often drawn for comparison:

 1. Observing the license plate AAA 000.
 2. Winning the lottery.
-3. Having life on Earth.
+3. The presence of life on Earth.
 4. Flipping a coin five times and then telling someone the resulting sequence.
 5. Telling someone a coin flip sequence and then flipping it.